 Lofgren et al, Management and personality in Labrador Retriever dogs, Applied Animal Behavior Science, 2014.

-Van Rooy & Wade, Association between coat colour and the behaviour of Australian Labrador retrievers, Canine Genetics & Epidemiology, 2019.
+Van Rooy & Wade, Association between coat color and the behavior of Australian Labrador retrievers, Canine Genetics & Epidemiology, 2019.

 Pugh et al, Dogslife: a cohort study of Labrador retrievers in the UK, Preventive Veterinary Medicine, 2015.